 If you want to have great results, you should go slowly with the epilator over your body.
 If you go fast, the epilator will break some of the hairs, instead of plucking them out.
 This means that you have to make multiple passes on a certain area, irritating the skin.
 Treat an area and after you are sure that the epilator has removed all the hair move on treating another area.

 After epilation, you should apply a moisturizing cream, which will soothe and hydrate the skin, like the PX EJ After Epilation Cream from Emjoi.
-The customers reviews are great, but divided, some of them say that is works great reducing the redness after epilation, others say that it works great reducing ingrown hairs.
+The customer's reviews are great, but divided, some of them say that it works great reducing the redness after epilation, others say that it works great reducing ingrown hairs.
 But see for yourself all the reviews, with positive and negative opinions.